Cámara Houses: History

 When the Mexican Revolution started, in November 1910, the houses were still incomplete; nevertheless, despite the political instability, work continued.
 The southernmost house was finished in September 1911.
 Many of the materials were imported directly from Europe, including finishing touches for the ceilings, carrara marble for the floors and paired columns, the iron balustrades for the staircase and balconies and the cabinetry.
 The house also had modern installation work: hidden plumbing, electricity and telephone service.

-Both houses served as private residences for the Cámara family and soon came to be known as las Casas Cámara, after its owners.
+Both houses were private residences for the Cámara family and soon came to be known as las Casas Cámara, after its owners.
 They are also known as the Twin Houses (Casas gemelas) even though the two houses are similar but not quite identical.
 In 1964, one of the houses was sold to Fernando Barbachano Gomez Rul, the business magnate who was responsible for developing the tourism industry in the Yucatán Peninsula.

 For over 100 years, the Cámara Houses have served as the private residence for the Cámara and Barbachano families until one of the two houses was opened to the public as a museum in 2021 by owner Maruja Barbachano Herrero.
 The other house remains in private ownership having recently been acquired by Mario Molina, a wealthy heir of the Molina family.
-Over the years, the houses have received many guests from the international jet set including Princess Grace and Prince Rainier of Monaco, Queen Juliana of the Netherlands, Umberto II of Italy and Jacqueline Kennedy Onassis.